 The Pumpkin Pie Spice is a wonderful addition to this Apple Crumble recipe.
 And Italian seasoning is great for adding to pasta sauces, roasted veggies and lots of authentic Italian recipes.

 How do you make Italian seasoning?

 Simply combine the following ingredients in a small bowl or mason jar.

 The seasoning will last 6 months stored in a half pint mason jar in the pantry.
 After 6 months, it’s still safe to use but will lose some of it’s flavor, so I do recommend making a fresh batch after 6 months.

 What is it used for?

 Italian seasoning can be used in traditional Italian recipes like pizza sauce, marinara sauce, meatballs and lasagna.
-It can also be used to marinate chicken or toss it with veggies for roasting.
+It can also be used to marinate chicken or beef, or toss it with veggies for roasting.